Final Fantasy XIV: Music

 Final Fantasy XIV: A Realm Reborn Original Soundtrack is a collection of music from the game including both the launch and tracks from Patch 2.1, "A Realm Awoken".
 It was released on March 21, 2014, on Blu-ray Disc and features 119 tracks with accompanying gameplay videos.
 The first print run came with a special "Wind-up Bahamut" in-game pet.
 Emily McMillan of Video Game Music Online called the soundtrack a "truly fantastic score", and said that it was superior to the music of the original version of the game.
 She felt that it was an excellent merging of the traditional Final Fantasy musical style with a modern orchestral score.
 Mike Salbato of RPGFan also praised the album, saying that it was his favorite album of 2014 and that he "can't recommend A Realm Reborn's soundtrack highly enough".
 Final Fantasy XIV: A Realm Reborn Original Soundtrack debuted at position #10 on the Japanese Oricon album charts for its release week and remained in the charts for eight weeks.

 In addition to album feedback, critics of the game praised the score in their reviews.
 Kotaku's Mike Fahey stated that the music was "wonderful, complex and satisfying".
 He often paused to remove the ambient and interface sound effects so as to hear it better.
 GamesRadar's Adam Harshberger called it "a standout even amongst Final Fantasy's storied heritage" and Digital Spy's Mark Langshaw called it "a sonic feast ... that pays appropriate homage to the long-running RPG series".
 The soundtrack won Video Game Music Online's 2013 Annual Game Music Awards in the Eastern category.
 In 2017, Guinness World Records awarded Final Fantasy XIV for having the most original pieces of music in a video game at nearly 400.

+Mobile version

+On November 20, 2024, Square Enix announced that an adaptation of the game for iOS and Android devices, Final Fantasy XIV Mobile, was in development.
+According to game director Naoki Yoshida, the game will be "a sister to FFXIV, aiming to recreate the [...] original's story and combat mechanics on mobile devices."
+Final Fantasy XIV Mobile is developed by Square Enix and Tencent subsidiary LightSpeed Studios.
+Its initial playtesting phase will begin in China, followed by a worldwide release.
+According to Famitsu, Final Fantasy XIV Mobile will be free-to-play and will not include gacha mechanics.
+It will initially feature nine battle jobs, five races (Hyur, Elezen, Lalafell, Miqo'te and Roegadyn) and cover the base game of Final Fantasy XIV, A Realm Reborn.

+The game was first released in China under the name Final Fantasy XIV: Crystal World on June 19, 2025.